MoritzBur/autoCFDTool_full_package/README.md

 # 2.Installation

+To install this tool, you need to download the repository and place the extracted directories wherever you like.
+Choose a location where you have proper access rights.
+Next, you will need to install all required dependencies:

 ## 2.1.Matlab
 The tool has so far only been tested with Matlab version 2022a.
 Alternatively the scripts might also work in GNU Octave, as it is supposed to be matlab compatible.